PASTAplus/PEP/peps/pep-2.md

 - This will not prevent users from having separate identities in PASTA, as we plan on a mapping process between accounts, which will be optional.

+### Use Cases and REST API Method Definitions

+**1a.
+Create Profile**

+Goal: To create a new user profile using an IdP identifier.

+**1b.
+Read Profile**

+Goal: To return a user profile associated with an EDI ID.

+**1c.
+Update Profile**

+Goal: To update the attributes of a user profile associated with an EDI ID.

+**1d.
+Delete Profile**

+Goal: To delete a user profile associated with an EDI ID.

 ## Open issue(s)